 Examining the Sensations

-A tingling feeling in your hands or feet provides a constant sensation of pinpricks.
-It is usually impossible to ignore and it’s also aggravating.
-Many people attempt to regain full feeling by shaking the problem area, or wiggling your fingers or toes, hoping that an increase in blood flow will solve the matter.
-That only works when the tingling stems from reduced blood flow such as what happens when sleeping in an awkward position.
+Tingling in your hands or feet can feel like constant pinpricks.
+It’s generally impossible to ignore, and can be very aggravating.
+You might try shaking the problem area, or wiggling your fingers or toes, hoping that an increase in blood flow will get rid of the tingling feeling.
+However, this only works when the tingling is caused by reduced blood flow, like when you sleep in an awkward position.

-Numbness is more complex.
-It involves reduced sensations and you may feel as if you’ve lost control of your hands or feet when numbness occurs.
+Numbness is a more complex feeling.
+When numbness occurs, you may feel as though you’ve lost control of your hands or feet.
+You might not feel anything at all.
 It’s similar to the sensation of sleeping in an uncomfortable position, only the numbness won’t go away.
-When you suffer numbness for more than a day or two, take your problem seriously.
+When you experience numbness for more than a day or two, take your problem seriously.
 At a minimum, you have probably suffered nerve damage, and you could have an even more serious malady.

 What Tingling Means

 Diagnosing feelings of tingling or numbness is tricky.
 If you experience either for more than a day or two, visit with your doctor, who will give you a full medical examination.
-What you need to know about tingling is that tingling isn’t as serious as numbness.
-Many of the conditions that cause tingling are temporary.
-You’ll want to pay careful attention if they’re accompanied by pain, though.
+The thing to know about tingling is that it is not as serious as numbness.
+In fact, many of the conditions that cause tingling are temporary.
+However, do pay careful attention if the tingling is associated with pain.

 Pain combined with numbness is a much more serious matter.
 It is a warning sign that your body is breaking down.
 If the pain is severe or chronic, you could have nerve damage that is preventing normal body function.
-It’s often a sign of infection, whether it stems from bacterial or viral sources.
+It’s often a sign of infection, which could stem from bacterial or viral sources.
 An undiagnosed disease is another possibility.
-Clearly, many potential issues stemming from tingling are serious enough to warrant a doctor’s visit.
+Regardless, there are many potential issues that stem from tingling or numbness, making it something that warrants a visit to your doctor.